Overview of greenhouse gases

 You can select information about greenhouse gases pollutants below.
 Each description page will allow you to find out more about the pollutant itself, related issues and a timeseries graph.

-The GHG inventory covers the six direct greenhouse gases under the Kyoto Protocol:
+The GHG inventory covers the seven direct greenhouse gases under the Kyoto Protocol:

 - Carbon dioxide (CO2)